 Steven Bazarian, Andres Gonzalez, Brendan Kelly, Justin Maskell, Doug Moore, Jason Shaev, Jaskar Singh, Will Waterman

-Proteus offers three core activity modes in the Training Center:
+Proteus offers three core activity modes for athletes to train and test on:

-Six months after releasing group testing, we saw noted a significant increase in testing overall.
+Six months after releasing group testing, we noted a significant increase in testing overall.

 Freestyle is our most popular mode due to its simplicity and unstructured usage.
 Users can warm up, train, and quickly check performance metrics without selecting an athlete profile or program.
 This simplicity also allows for experimentation, making it ideal for velocity-based training (VBT).
 This method of training is popular among our rotational athletes such as baseball players, golfers, and tennis players.
 As our athlete user base is roughly 1/3 baseball and softball players, this was an opportunity to provide direct value and move into a training space typically occupied by camera-based devices such as Perch.